zzerexx/scripts/README.md

 ---

 # Universal Esp
-Updated January 16, 2022
+Updated January 25, 2022
-v1.6.4
+v1.6.5
 - Box Esp
 - Tracers
 - Name Esp
 - Skeleton Esp
 - Health Bars
 - Head Dots
+- Look Tracers

 ```
 https://pastebin.com/raw/5zw0rLH9
 ```
 **UI Version**
-Updated January 16, 2022
+Updated January 25, 2022
 ```
 loadstring(game:HttpGet("https://raw.githubusercontent.com/zzerexx/scripts/main/UniversalEspUI.lua"))()
 ```

-## Update v1.6.4
+## Update v1.6.5
-- Added `HeadDots`
+Main Changes
+- Re-added Look Tracers; no longer uses raycasts, instead uses a preset length
-- Added `RainbowColor` to all types
+- Added `Outline` option for all types
-- Added `Thickness` property to `Boxes`
+- Added `OutlineColor` option for all types

-## Update v1.6.0
-- Lots of optimizations
-- Added `RefreshRate`; allows you to control how fast the esp updates, which can save on performance
+- Added `OutlineThickness` option for all types (except for Names)
+- Fixed the random square on ScriptWare
+- Removed `AntiDetection`, it will now apply by default
+- Toggling esp off should allow higher fps

+Misc Changes
-- Added two new settings for Name Esp
+- Added `Offset` option for Labels (Vector2)
-  - `DistanceDataType`; This is the Distance measurement.
-For example, if this is `studs` then it will show `100studs`
-  - `HealthDataType`; You can set this to `Percentage` (100%) or `Value` (100/100)
-- Fixed some settings not applying correctly for `Labels` and `Chams`
+- Added `RainbowColor` option for Labels and Chams
-- Completely removed Look Tracers
+- Labels and Chams now support Model objects

+Function Changes
+- Added `Add(<string, Instance> Player)`; adds esp to the specified Player
+- Added `Remove(<string, Instance> Player)`; remoevs esp from the specified Player
+- Added `SetFunction(<string> Function, <function> New)`; replaces Function with New, this can allow custom compatibility for unsupported games
+- Added `ResetFunction(<string> Function)`; sets the specified Function to its original function
+- Fixed `GetObjects`
+- Calling `GetObjects` without arguments returns all objects
+- Fixed `GetTotalObjects`

+UI Changes
+- Added configs, currently only supports 1 config at a time
+- If you execute your setting before executing the UI, it will load your settings instead of overwriting it

 ---